igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 - R: reset view
 - Z: toggle mouse mode*

+*Mouse mode: similar to a first person camera.
+The view rotates automatically as you move the mouse.
+Use the keyboard to move around.

 	Mouse controls:
 - Left click to select an object or camera
 - Mouse wheel to move forward/backward
 - Right click and drag to pan
 - Middle click and drag to rotate view

-*Mouse mode: similar to a first person camera.
-The view rotates automatically as you move the mouse.
-Use the keyboard to move around.

 	Project:
 A project INI is Heroes Power Plant's way of saving a group of file paths - this way, when you're editing your level, you don't have to open all your files individually again.
-In the Project INI, the paths for the Config Editor, Level Editor, Visibility Editor, Collision Editor, Layout Editor, Camera Editor and object ONE files are saved.
+In the Project INI, the paths for the Config Editor, Level Editor, Visibility Editor, Collision Editor, Layout Editor, Camera Editor and display object ONE files are saved.
 Note that saving a project does *not* save the files for the individual editors, as they are independent of each other.
 Be aware of this so you don't lose your work.

 	Object ONEs:
 The options to add and clear object ONEs let you pick ONE files containing (mostly) DFF models, such as a s**_obj.one.
 This will allow the Layout Editor to display some objects with their actual models instead of representing them by small cubes.

-	Options:
+Add object ONEs only after opening the level model, otherwise it won't be able to find textures.

+	Options (and their shortcut keys):
-- No culling (C): toggles backface culling
+- No culling (C): toggles backface culling.
-- Wireframe (F): toggles wireframe mode
+- Wireframe (F): toggles wireframe mode.
 - Mouse mode: allows you to choose between clicking to select layout objects or camera triggers.
-- Background color: allows you to choose a new background color for the view
+- Background color: allows you to choose a new background color for the view.
-- Selection color: allows you to choose a new tint for selected objects
+- Selection color: allows you to choose a new tint for selected objects.
 - Start Pos (Y): toggles display of Start/End/Bragging positions from the Config Editor.
 - Splines (U): toggles display of splines from the Spline Editor.
 - Render By Chunk (H): toggles between display of entire level or just current chunk from the Level/Visibility Editor.